ryanjagdfeld/ryanjagdfeld/README.md

 # Home Page
+---
+I will be using this project as a main page about me, but also test various GitHub features and write about what I'm using them for.
+It is and will continue to always be a work in process.

 ## Education
 I'm a graduate from UW Whitewater in the School of Letters and Science for Management Computer Systems.
 At the time I graduated the internet was just coming to life, the bubble was forming, and I lived with 3 other guys that all worked in tech in some fashion.
 My greatest educational experience over formal education was in the form of my first promotion to manager at a small tech company in the early 2000s, Modern Business Technologies.
 Servicing everything from client PCs to helping configure networks to customizing modules in IIS and SharePoint.